What is the NBA Floor Sweeper Salary?

-We’re going to examine everything you need to know about NBA Floor Sweepers’ salary, as well as all the duties they perform if you’re one of those looking to make a switch.
+We’re going to examine what is publicly known about NBA Floor Sweepers’ salary, as well as all the duties they perform if you’re one of those looking to make a switch.

 But first, let us explain what an NBA Floor sweeper is.